BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: Method

-In this section, we first introduce our newly collected and labeled table tennis ball detection dataset, which follows our proposed labeling convention incorporating motion blur information.
-We then describe how this dataset is used to train BlurBall, our model designed to jointly estimate both the ball’s position and its associated motion blur properties.
+In this section, we first introduce our newly collected and labeled dataset for table tennis ball detection, which follows our proposed labeling convention that incorporates motion-blur information.
+We then describe how this dataset is used to train BlurBall, our model that jointly estimates the ball’s position and its associated motion-blur properties.